 How to Volunteer

-Please note: Our General Volunteer Program does not apply to Court-Ordered Community Service.
-If you have been convicted of a felony, we are unable to offer volunteer opportunities at this time.
-Please visit our Court-Ordered Community Service page for more information.
+Please Note: Our General Volunteer Program does not fulfill Court-Ordered Community Service requirements.
+Additionally, we are unable to offer volunteer opportunities to individuals with felony convictions.
+For court-mandated service options, please visit our Court-Ordered Community Service page.

 Nacogdoches Campus Orientation